-House Bill No. introduced by L. Schubert and others proposes the establishment of a year-round open wolf hunting season in Montana, with the provision that the season may be closed if the wolf population falls to 650 or below.
-The bill amends Section 87-1-304 of the Montana Code Annotated (MCA) to include new language that mandates the commission to authorize a wolf hunting season with an unlimited quota, which will continue until the specified population threshold is reached.
-Additionally, the commission is allowed to close the hunting season only during May and June to account for denning and whelping periods.
+House Bill No. [insert bill number] proposes the establishment of a year-round open wolf hunting season in Montana, with the provision that the season may be closed if the wolf population falls to or below a specified threshold.
+The bill amends Section 87-1-304 of the Montana Code Annotated (MCA) to allow the commission to authorize a wolf hunting season with an unlimited quota, which will remain in effect until the wolf population is at or below 650 wolves.
+Additionally, the commission may close the hunting season only during May and June to account for denning and whelping periods.

 Statutes affected: